NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

     | ${GREP} -c "${DAEMON}")
 {{< /highlight >}}

 Technically what it does is, listing all the running processes from all the users on the system, then looking for the target daemon it leaves out all the other processes, afterwards counting the number of running processes.
-If the dameon is not running, then the process counts is simply zero.
+If the daemon is not running, then the process counts is simply zero.
 As simple as that.

 Leaving out the <code>${GREP} -v "${SCRIPT}"</code> part (we will be attending this one in a moment) and the variable assignment, it will be basically translated to something similar to: